Baron Kenyon

 Baron Kenyon, of Gredington, in the County of Flint, is a title in the Peerage of Great Britain.
 It was created in 1788 for the lawyer and judge Sir Lloyd Kenyon, 1st Baronet.
 He served as Master of the Rolls and as Lord Chief Justice of England and Wales.
 Kenyon had already been created a Baronet, of Gredington in the County of Flint, in 1784.
 His grandson, the third Baron, briefly represented St Michael's in the House of Commons.
 His grandson, the fourth Baron, held minor office in the governments of Lord Salisbury, Arthur Balfour and David Lloyd George and also served as Lord Lieutenant of Denbighshire.
 In 1912 Lord Kenyon assumed by Royal licence the additional surname of Tyrell.
-As of 2023 the titles are held by his great-grandson, the seventh Baron, who succeeded his father in 2019.
+As of 2023 the titles are held by his great-grandson, the eighth Baron, who succeeded his brother in that year.